 Then we had the moment this incredible dessert arrived, shots while we enjoyed our shakes and the inevitable empty glass when it was done.

 We created a sequence to commemorate the life and death of a wonderful dessert on our vacation.
 I’m tempted to print that sequence and put on the wall over my iMac.

 6: Storytelling Photos Can Stand Alone, But They Work Best as a Collection

 Some of our friends print a photo book to commemorate every vacation they take.
 Browsing through those photo books show us the story of their trip, but they also invariable invite conversation.

-There's no rule that says you can't work on your masterpiece photo while taking the storytelling photos around you.
+No rule says you can’t work on your masterpiece photo while taking the storytelling photos around you.
 We see this with vloggers on YouTube.
-They also like to show something of where they are, what activities are happening, and the story surrounding the topic of their video.
+They also like to show something about where they are, what activities are happening, and the story surrounding the topic of their video.

 In my opinion, some carry on a bit too much before getting to their point.
 That brings me to the next item in this post.
 Practice creating collections of storytelling photos.
 Take more photos than you need.

 Ask yourself if you include something because you like the photo or because it makes people feel something.
 As you get more practice, you’ll probably change your mind about which photos you include and which don’t make the cut.